News

 Find your screen: Australian Fish Screen Suppliers

-Get the right solution for your diversion By Craig Boys and Tom Rayner When investing in a new screen it’s important to find one that will suit your water volumes, diversion schedule, debris loads and local fish.
-A wide variety of screen types have been developed for use overseas and some ...
+Get the right solution for your diversion When investing in a new screen it’s important to find one that will suit your water volumes, diversion schedule, debris loads and local fish.
+A wide variety of screen types have been developed for use overseas and some are being manufactured ...

 Read More...